Cognigy/Documentation/docs/en/docs/insights/step-explorer.md

 Let's consider an example in which Nodes and Intents are annotated in a Flow where users select a product and payment method and make an order.

-In the image below, it's evident that out of all users, only one completed the order.
+In the image below, it's evident that out of all users, only 2 completed the order.

 1. **Greetings**.
 All 5 users successfully completed the first step, resulting in a 100% completion rate.
 2. **Product Selection**: